All Episodes

 Okay, so what happens next?

-They blow up a bakery, they blow up a little pastry shop, so then you're gonna have to have uh metal detectors to get into the pastry shop.
+So then you're going to have to have metal detectors to get into the pastry shop.

-Uh what happens uh then?
+What happens then?

-What could we could we could call it a border?
+We could call it a border.

 Absolutely.

-He cares more about these foreigners coming in here and changing our demographic and changing our heritage and our way of life uh and destroying the Constitution, among other things.
+He cares more about these foreigners coming in here and changing our demographic and changing our heritage and our way of life and destroying the Constitution, among other things.

-They can't get excited about it, they can't get pumped about them, and they'd like more people to come here.
+And they'd like more people to come here.

 He couldn't be less interested.

-Ex and he doesn't want to be bothered by it.
+And he doesn't want to be bothered by it.

 So things like this are a great inconvenience to him.

-But his fellow Vermonter, Howard Dean, he and I did an event up in Canada a couple of years ago, and he he made this very interesting point that the crowd loved because it has that sentimental just that kind of sentimental gooeiness that crowds love.
+And he made this very interesting point that the crowd loved because it has that sentimental, just that kind of sentimental gooeiness that crowds love.

-He goes they all get along with each other, all different races and orientations, and they all get along with each other, and they all date each other, as he put it.
+He goes, they all get along with each other, all different races and orientations, and they all get along with each other, and they all date each other, as he put it.

 And everyone goes, ah, isn't that nice?